Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 ***What is the behavior analytic purpose?***

 Collecting and evaluating statements of behavior as part of identifying behaviors important in producing some result, otherwise known as, "pinpointing vital behaviors".
+Such statements would be specific to particular domains and perhaps settings within those domains.

+Thus, the issue/setting being addressed by the statements would have to be identified.

+Besides the general need of classifying behaviors, we also want to collect data that will support efforts to improve the entire process: train users to classify statements; the criteria used in classifying statements; the explanations of the criteria; how the user interacts with the system; and so on.

-### General Need
+### 1.1 General Need

 Would like software that would facilitate the process of training people to do the classification, and to collect classifications of large volumes of behavior statements.

 The general criteria.
-To be a behavior, for our purposes:
+For a statement to describe a behavior, for our purposes, the statement must meet these criteria:

 1. Measurable: Must be observable by others than the performer: seen, heard, felt, smelled, tasted.